top of page

 Education

-Our Chair of Education, Andrew Craigen, is currently partnering with the YG Hunting Education Coordinator in addition to other wildlife specialists in presenting science-based educational programs on wild sheep, their habitat, age structure, health, and population dynamics.
+Our Chair of Education, Steve Hossack, is currently partnering with the YG Hunting Education Coordinator in addition to other wildlife specialists in presenting science-based educational programs on wild sheep, their habitat, age structure, health, and population dynamics.
 The program material has a strong focus on conservation, proactive approaches to sheep management, and why they are essential.
 As well his interactive presentations also give practical applications for all ages of sheep hunting enthusiast.
 These includes ageing rams, tips & techniques, preparation and proper gear use.
 We believe education and awareness are often undervalued tools of instilling sound conservation ethics, especially in younger generations, who are the future of wild sheep in Yukon.

 Get Involved